HEADLINES:

 and Transportation Committee of Manhattan's Community Board 3 approved a

 proposition by Maureen Wojciechowski.
-Hilly Kristal (RIP), owner of
+Hilly Kristal (RIP) who was owner

-CBGB's, attended the meeting, as did Charlotte (RIP)& John
+of CBGB's attended the meeting, as did Charlotte Lesher (RIP) and John

 Holmstrom.

-Here are some comments I had included for my first Ramones book Heaven Needed A
+Here are some comments I have included for my first Ramones book Heaven Needed A

 Lead Singer: Fans Remember Joey Ramone.